Quratulain-bilal/finger-gesture-drawing-app/README.md

-# Finger Gesture-Based Drawing App 🎨🖐️
+hi# Finger Gesture-Based Drawing App 🎨🖐️

 Welcome to the **Finger Gesture-Based Drawing App**!
 This interactive application allows you to draw on the screen using hand gestures, change colors by raising fingers, and clear the canvas with a simple palm gesture.
 It’s a fun and creative way to explore the power of **computer vision** and **gesture recognition**.